How Can Women Escape the Nigerian Rape Culture?

 If you can use any weapon to defend yourself.

-I was only 10 or 11 years when my father told me that if a man tried to attack me, I could strike him, and if he died, I was not my fault.
+I was only 10 or 11 years old when my father told me that if a man tried to attack me, I could strike him, and if the offender died, I was not at fault.

 Editing By AskAwayHealth Team